Flint1025/EE273/README.md

 #use bands.txt as the band test input file

-#use member.txt as the artists test input file
+#use member_updated.txt as the artists test input file